sumanthrb/insights/_posts/2025-02-03-rag-vs-finetuning.md

 title: "RAG vs Fine-tuning: When to Use Which (and When Neither)"
 date: 2025-02-03
 tags: [RAG,intelligent-systems]
-description: "A practical decision framework for choosing between Retrieval-Augmented Generation and fine-tuning — built from real production experience."
+description: "A practical decision framework for choosing between Retrieval-Augmented Generation and fine-tuning;  built from real production experience."
 ---

 Every team developing with LLMs hits the same fork in the road: do we fine-tune the model, or do we bolt on retrieval?